openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 - `verbose_export` - Set this flag to `true` to perform verbose export (i.e. print model optimizer commands to terminal)

 ## Evaluation

 `tools/test.py` script is designed for quality evaluation of im2latex models.

 ### PyTorch

-Config file of the evaluation is similiar to train config:
+Config file of the evaluation is similar to train config:

 ```bash
 python tools/test.py --config configs/config.yml